thk-ndlovu/Viewership_python_project/README.md

 ## Overview
 The analysis focuses on:
--**Total Watch Time by Platform** – Comparison of audience engagement across devices such as Mobile, TV, and Web.
+- **Total Watch Time by Platform** – Comparison of audience engagement across devices such as Mobile, TV, and Web.
--**Watch Time by Event Type** – Breakdown of viewing activity by play, pause, and other engagement events.
+- **Watch Time by Event Type** – Breakdown of viewing activity by play, pause, and other engagement events.
--**Top 5 Most-Watched Videos** – Identification of the most popular videos based on total viewing time.
+- **Top 5 Most-Watched Videos** – Identification of the most popular videos based on total viewing time.
--**The aim**of this dataset is to provide insights into customer viewing patterns and platform usage, enabling better understanding of user preferences and engagement levels.
+- **The aim**of this dataset is to provide insights into customer viewing patterns and platform usage, enabling better understanding of user preferences and engagement levels.

 # Objectives: To
-1.**Analyze Total Watch Time across different platforms (e.g., Mobile, TV, Web) to understand where audiences engage most.
+1. **Analyze Total Watch Time across different platforms (e.g., Mobile, TV, Web) to understand where audiences engage most.
-2.**Examine Watch Time by Event Type to identify viewing behaviors such as plays, pauses, and completions.
+2. **Examine Watch Time by Event Type to identify viewing behaviors such as plays, pauses, and completions.
-3.**Identify Top-Performing Videos based on total time watched to highlight high-performing content.
+3. **Identify Top-Performing Videos based on total time watched to highlight high-performing content.

 # Data Description
 The dataset includes the following columns:
--**DateID** – Date of the viewing event -**CustomerID** – Unique identifier for each customer -**TotalTimeWatched** – Duration of video watched (in seconds) -**Platform** – Device or platform used for viewing -**PlayEventType** – Type of play event (e.g., play, pause, stop) -**VideoTitle** – Title of the video content
+- **DateID** – Date of the viewing event
+- **CustomerID** – Unique identifier for each customer
+- **TotalTimeWatched** – Duration of video watched (in seconds)
+- **Platform** – Device or platform used for viewing
+- **PlayEventType** – Type of play event (e.g., play, pause, stop)
+- **VideoTitle** – Title of the video content

 # Visualizations
 Charts and graphs generated include: